 Jump to:

-This simple Chinese chili oil recipe will produce about 2 cups.
-It will last up to 6 month in a sterilized airtight container in the fridge, as long as you always scoop with a clean spoon.
-Do not store this at room temperature or mold can quickly grow.
+This chili oil recipe will produce about 2 cups and it'll last you up to 6 months in an airtight, sterilized glass jar in the fridge, as long as you always scoop with a clean spoon!

-- Garlic cloves: this will add a garlicky taste to your chili oil!
+- Garlic Cloves: this will add a garlicky taste to your chili oil!
 If you're allergic to garlic, feel free to omit.

-- Neutral oil:Β like avocado oil, sunflower oil, peanut oil, vegetable oil or canola oil with a high smoke point.
+- Neutral Oil: like avocado oil, sunflower oil, peanut oil, vegetable oil or canola oil with a high smoke point.
 Avoid olive oil, coconut oil, sesame oil or any heavy scented oils with a low smoke point.

 Aromatics

-Note: Most Asian grocery stores will carry most of the Asian specific ingredients.
+Note: Most Asian grocery stores will carry most of the Asian specific ingredients or check online stores, like Amazon.

 Expert Tips